rb-parmar/rb-parmar/README.md

 Hello, I am Rushit Parmar, a software developer student at MITT, Winnipeg, MB, Canada.

+I have learnt fron-end developement and familiarized my self very well with the languages, frameworks and various libraries.
-I am currently learning fornt-end developement and how to develop and build websites.
+I am currently learning back-end developement and specifically MySQL server.
+I am open for collaborations and connections.

-I also like drawing and playing football and cricket.
+I also like playing football, badminton and cricket alongside drawing.

-I currently know how to use CSS and Javascript and I am looking forward to learn other programming languages and build my programming skills.
+I am looking forward to learn other programming languages and build my programming skills.

 ##